 Eventually, a string of dates through the Midwest was put together for most of October.
 During this tour, Shaw presented what he called “The Swing 8” at a dance at Oklahoma City.
 This small jazz group consisted of a front line of Shaw, Page, Jenney, and Auld, backed by the four-man rhythm section.
 Unfortunately, no recordings by this jazz group are known to exist.
 The ‘book” of arrangements this group played included the following: “Back Bay Shuffle,” “It Had To Be You,” “Lover Come Back To Me,” “My Heart Stood Still,” “Octoroon,” “Softly As In A Morning Sunrise,” “Traffic Jam,” “What Is This Thing Called Love.”
 All of these tunes were made popular by Shaw’s 1938-1939 band, and indeed were the core of that band’s repertoire.
 They were also very big sellers on Victor/Bluebird records.
 Shaw’s audiences expected to hear them.
 (Above: Artie Shaw and some of his sidemen take a break on the Steel Pier in Atlantic City, New Jersey – early September 1941.
 L-R: Hot Lips Page, Shaw, Max Kaminsky, Ray Conniff, Steve Lipkins and Morey Samel.)

-The Shaw orchestra arrived in Chicago on October 30 for a Victor recording date (at the studios Victor then had in the Merchandise Mart), and a stand at the Chicago Theater which began the next day.
+The Shaw orchestra arrived in Chicago on October 30 for a Victor recording date and a stand at the Chicago Theater which began the next day.
 By this time, Paula Kelly, who had had some excellent experience with Glenn Miller before joining Shaw, had replaced Bonnie Lake as the orchestra’s girl singer.
 Austin Wylie, the Cleveland bandleader for whom Shaw worked when he was still a teenager, was now serving as his road manager.
 Otherwise, there was no change in personnel in the 32 man orchestra.
 The musicians were quite contented, despite the constant travel.
 As trumpeter Max Kaminsky, who though he played some jazz solos in this orchestra was not a featured soloist, reported, “Artie was bigger than ever.
 People followed his bus and swarmed in to collect autographs wherever it stopped. …We were all paid wonderful salaries for those days.
 In fact my kingly $175 a week was the most money I had ever made up to then…” (1) (We must multiply by at least ten to get the value of 1941 dollars today.)
 (Hot Lips Page is pictured at left with Shaw”s right hand and clarinet),

 The October 30 recording session, Shaw’s only in Chicago while he was contracted to Victor, captured the orchestra in fine form.
 Notable recordings made on that date: “Take Your Shoes Off Baby,” arranged by Bill Challis to feature the singing of Hot Lips Page; “Solid Sam,” a swinging original composition/arrangement by Fred Norman; and “Just Kiddin’ Around,” an update of a composition/arrangement Ray Conniff wrote for Bunny Berigan in 1939 as “Savoy Jump.”